 Hemodialysis Patient Care Specialist Technical Certificate of Credit

 This program is designed for students who wish to assist patients suffering from renal failure or kidney malfunction.
 The curriculum focuses on defining the therapy of hemodialysis and effectively performing it in an outpatient environment.
-The 17-credit program includes classes on basic computing functions, such as creating spreadsheets and navigating databases.
+The 19-credit program includes a class on basic computing functions, such as creating spreadsheets and navigating databases.
 Classroom work and hands-on application are included in this program.

 Gwinnett Technical College

 Gwinnett Technical College (GTC) offers career-oriented programs, adult education and continuing education.
-The nursing science division at GTC offers a patient care assistant program.
-Additionally, the health science division has a healthcare assistant program that offers the following areas of concentration: allied health, medical unit secretary, patient care assistant and occupational.
+The nursing science division at GTC offers a healthcare assistant program.
+This program offers the following areas of concentration: allied health, certified nursing assistant and occupational.

 Healthcare Assistant Certificate

 The curriculum includes general core courses, such as English, math and basic psychology, as well as technical courses in introduction to healthcare, anatomy and physiology, medical terminology and computers.
-The patient care assisting concentration includes an interpersonal relations and professional development course, diet and nutrition therapy course and nurse aide fundamentals course.
+The certified nursing assistant concentration includes an interpersonal relations and professional development course, diet and nutrition therapy course and nurse aide fundamentals course.
 Upon completion of this program, students can take the NNAAP exam.

 West Georgia Technical College